- About LogicMonitor

 Create Credentials for Office 365

 LogicMonitor must provide the appropriate credentials in order to successfully access Office 365.
-These credentials must belong to an Office 365 user account with global admin access (the account does not require any licenses).
+These credentials must belong to an Office 365 user account with the “Global reader” role assigned (the account does not require any licenses).
 The following roles are required: